 How big of a turkey do I need?

 A tough question for sure!
 As the birds get bigger, so does the amount of meat per pound.
-I usually suggest a 12 lb bird for smaller groups (6-8) and for large groups (10-15) something in the 20-22 lb range.
-Much bigger than 25lbs is hard to roast whole as it barely fits into most ovens and won’t cook evenly.
-If 20-22 doesn't seem like enough for your group, I suggest getting a 20 lb turkey and an additional bone in breast to roast along side.
+We suggest a 12 lb bird for smaller groups (6-8) and for large groups (10-15) something in the 20-22 lb range.
+Much bigger than 25 lbs is hard to roast whole as it barely fits into most ovens and won’t cook evenly.
+If 20-22 lbs doesn't seem like enough for your group, we suggest getting a 20 lb turkey and an additional bone in breast to roast along side.

 Does my turkey come with giblets?

 Will my turkey be fresh or frozen?

 If you pre-order online by our cut off, we will get you a turkey fresh from the farm.
 If you call after the cut off, we will do our best, but you may get a turkey from the freezer and we will do our best to get it thawed in time.
 The good news is that because we get such wonderful turkeys, even a thawed turkey will be much more delicious than a supermarket bird.

 What is this "brining" thing all about?

 Brining is submerging and/or injecting the meat with a solution of salt and water.
 Sugar, herbs and spices are often added and sometimes other aromatics like onions and garlic.
 It is used for getting extra flavor into the meat and can result in juicier meat.